The right age to start skiing depends greatly on your family. However, choosing a good age to start skiing is key to a successful ski holiday.

 Toddlers learning to ski will need private instruction combined with childcare, as they will tire easily.

 If your family only skis once every few years, it might not be worth introducing your child to skiing at such a young age.
-Since they won’t remember the experience in any case, perhaps it would be best to choose a ski field that provides the right terrain and programs for the rest of the family.
-Your youngest child will be well looked after in the regular childcare programs.
+Since they won’t remember the experience, it could be best to choose a ski field that provides the right terrain and programs for the rest of the family.
+Regular childcare programs will take good care of your child while the rest of the family skis.

 However, if you are avid skiers and wish to foster the same love of winter sports in your children, choose the ski field that will best introduce them to skiing at a young age.